 WHY WOULD YOU NEED A RESTFUL API?

 There are series of reasons why you would require the services of a full stack software developer to design a RESTful application for you;

 - Portability and Flexibility: REST APIs give a lot of flexibility.
-Front end and back end can consequently be facilitated on various servers, which is a critical management advantage.
+The front end and back end can consequently be facilitated on various servers, which is a critical management advantage.
 This flexibility permits developers to manufacture an API that addresses your issues while additionally addressing the requirements of different clients.

-- Scalability: Due to the separation among client and server, product may be scaled by a development team without much difficulty.
+- Scalability: Due to the separation between client and server, the product may be scaled by a development team without much difficulty.

 - Independence: The separation between client and server gives the protocol ability to make it easy for developments across the various areas of a project to take place independently.